Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Discussion and Conclusion

-There is one interesting general question about mildly context-sensitive grammar formalisms to which I have found no answer: \begin{quote} \textit{Question.} Is there a (natural) grammar formalism such that it generates multiple context-free languages and such that the uniform membership problem for it is in P? \end{quote}
+Looking at the complexity landscape (\cref{table:uniform-membership-mcsgf,table:uniform!}) gives rise to one interesting general question about mildly context-sensitive grammar formalisms. \begin{quote} Is there a (natural) grammar formalism such that it generates multiple context-free languages and such that the uniform membership problem for it is in P? \end{quote} We know that tree-adjoining grammars are polynomial-time parsable in a uniform way, but they generate a weaker class of languages.
+To my best knowledge, a polynomial-time parsable formalism for multiple context-free languages has not yet been discovered.

-Finally, we now see how powerful empty and chain productions are in HRGs; they cannot be eliminated in polynomial time if $\text{NP}\ne\text{EXPTIME}$.
-In fact, as we showed in Section \ref{section:chain}, certain algebraic problems hide behind chain productions such as the submonoid membership problem for transformation monoids and the rational subset membership problem for symmetric groups.